Visium CytAssist for FFPE samples (probe based)

 3. You will also receive a Sample Information Sheet to fill in the sample names and the DV200 values derived from sections you analysed.
 Please send it back to us.

-4. You need to send us microscope images of H&E stained sections adjacent to the samples as previously described, clearly highlighting the area of interest (see example below).
+4. You need to send us microscope images of H&E stained sections adjacent to the samples as previously described, clearly highlighting the area of interest (see example above).

-5. We will send you slide containers with the specific barcodes for the project, which should be used to send the slides to us.
+5. We will send you slide containers with the specific barcodes for the project, which should be used to send the slides to us (see image below).

 Instructions for sample labelling and delivery

-Use the pre-labelled slide containers to send us the superfrost slides with your sections – we issue one container per Visium slide that is ordered (total of either 2 or 4 sections depending on the kit type to be used).
-Please place your slide with the section of interest and one backup slide in the same slide container for each of the Visium slides.
+Use the pre-labelled slide containers to send us the superfrost slides with your sections – we issue one container per sample that is ordered.
+Please place your slide with the section of interest and one backup slide in the same slide container for each sample.

 The project-specific barcode label is a combination of your project ID (Pxxxxx) – see user agreement – and a serial number: e.g. `PxxxxxP1` for the first container.
 Each slide needs to be labelled with the NGI sample IDs from the Visium sample information sheet using xylene resistant stickers or markers, e.g.: